French Foreign Legion: Second Franco-Dahomean War 1892–1894

-In 1892, King Behanzin was threatening the French protectorate of Porto-Novo in modern-day Benin and France decided to intervene.
 A battalion, led by commandant Faurax Montier, was formed from two companies of the First Foreign Regiment and two others from the second regiment.
 From Cotonou, the legionnaires marched to seize Abomey, the capital of the Kingdom of Dahomey.
 Two and a half months were needed to reach the city, at the cost of repeated battles against the Dahomean warriors, especially the Amazons of the King.
 King Behanzin surrendered and was captured by the legionnaires in January 1894.

 Second Madagascar Expedition 1894–1895

-In 1895, a battalion, formed by the First and Second Foreign Regiments, was sent to the Kingdom of Madagascar, as part of an expeditionary force whose mission was to conquer the island.
+In 1895, a battalion formed by the First and Second Foreign Regiments was sent to the Kingdom of Madagascar as part of an expeditionary force whose mission was to conquer the island.
 The foreign battalion formed the backbone of the column launched on Antananarivo, the capital of Madagascar.
-After a few skirmishes, the Queen Ranavalona III promptly surrendered.
-The Foreign Legion lost 226 men, of whom only a tenth died in actual fighting.
+After a few skirmishes, Queen Ranavalona III promptly surrendered.
+The Foreign Legion lost 226 men, only a tenth of whom died during actual combat.
 Others, like much of the expeditionary force, died from tropical diseases.
 Despite the success of the expedition, the quelling of sporadic rebellions would take another eight years until 1905, when the island was completely pacified by the French under Joseph Gallieni.
 During that time, insurrections against the Malagasy Christians of the island, missionaries and foreigners were particularly terrible.
 Queen Ranavalona III was deposed in January 1897 and was exiled to Algiers in Algeria, where she died in 1917.